YanyanLiuBio/nextflow-nextflow-spades-quast/README.md

 ## what for
 This is the nextflow pipeline that does bacteria genome assembly using spades.
 The assembly metrics are collected by QUAST.
-BUSCO metrics is also produced.
 It is currently does not have the downsample option.

 ## how to run